 All Labor & Delivery nurses are trained in addressing and triaging lactation needs post-partum and are able to assist with general Breastfeeding questions.
-There are Post partum Lactation Nurses in the unit who are available to assist those patients with more challenging and difficult breastfeeding needs.
+There are Lactation Consultants in the unit who are available to assist those patients with more challenging and difficult breastfeeding needs.